-- 2. Press "https://topswiki.saao.ac.zaCenter"https://topswiki.saao.ac.za on XY-slides control. - 3.
-Set Guide Camera Focus to ~29000. - 4.
-Acquire a bright star (e.g. ~4th mag), roughly centre it in the acquisition camera field and continue exposing. - 5.
-Focus the telescope (start at ~2180) using the shortest possible exposure time (focusing is best done with a fainter star, but this will be sufficient for getting the position). - 6.
-Move the fold mirror out of the beam so that light can go down the central hole in the guide mirror. - 7.
-Move the rear-of-slit mirror into the beam (On SpUpNIC, Lamp/Mirror Settings pane, RoS mirror change from Out of beam to In beam). - 8.
+- 3. Move the guide mirror out of the beam (i.e. centre the mirror so that light can go down the central hole). - 4.
+Move the rear-of-slit mirror into the beam (Lamp/Mirror Settings pane, RoS mirror change from Out of beam to In beam). - 5.
 Turn on the slit illumination (in the Instrument Setup pane, Change to turn on the lamp).
-Tune the exposure time/LUT sliders on the TCS until you can clearly see the slit running horizontally across the acquisition image, approximately halfway up. - 9.
-Using the hand paddle, move the telescope to place the star on the slit, approximately one quarter of the image width away from the right-hand edge. - 10.
-Turn off slit illumination. - 11.
-Click on the icon. for the rear of slit camera (on the left-hand side of Monitor 1). - 12.
+Tune the exposure time/LUT sliders on the TCS until you can clearly see the slit running horizontally across the acquisition image, approximately halfway up. - 6.
+Using the hand paddle, move the telescope to place the star on the slit, approximately one quarter of the image width away from the right-hand edge. - 7.
+Turn off slit illumination. - 8.
+Click on the icon for the rear of slit camera (on the left-hand side of Monitor 1). - 9.
 An image window for the rear-of-slit camera will pop up.
 This looks up at the slit from below, to enable you to check that your star is centred on the slit.
-Move the telescope such that the star falls on the centre of the slit image in both x and y. - 13.
-Move the rear-of-slit mirror out of the beam and take a test spectrum (e.g. 20 seconds) of the bright star (in the Exposure/CCD info pane, select Exposure type = SCIENCE from the drop-down menu, enter 20 in Exposure time and click Expose). - 14.
+Move the telescope such that the star falls on the centre of the slit image in both x and y. - 10.
+Move the rear-of-slit mirror out of the beam and take a test spectrum (e.g. 20 seconds) of the bright star (in the Exposure/CCD info pane, select Exposure type = SCIENCE from the drop-down menu, enter 20 in Exposure time and click Expose). - 11.
 The resulting image will be displayed on the Quick-Look GUI, on Monitor 2.
 You are aiming for the spectrum to fall on approximately the central row of pixels within the image area (note that this is a roughly central band that only covers about half the vertical extent of the CCD).
-If the spectrum is too high or low, move the telescope slightly in RA (the RA- button moves the spectrum downwards in the image), iterate until the star is well positioned. - 15.
-Once you are happy with the position of the spectrum on the image, go back to the TCS and add a red marker over the position of the star on the slit (TCS Pointer pane: Markers, Add a red marker). - 16.
-Finally, move the fold mirror into the beam, and add a second red marker at the position of the star.
+If the spectrum is too high or low, move the telescope slightly in RA (the RA- button moves the spectrum downwards in the image), iterate until the star is well positioned. - 12.
+Once you are happy with the position of the spectrum on the image, go back to the TCS and add a red marker over the position of the star on the slit (TCS Pointer pane: Markers, Add a red marker). - 13.
+Finally, move the guide mirror into the beam, and add a second red marker at the position of the star.
 This marker will be used to approximately position stars on the slit that are too faint to be seen reflected off the slit jaws. - The red markers are lost if the TCS software gets restarted, so it is a good idea to note down their coordinates!